 The Romans, Alemanni and Swiss-Italians in Oensingen

-The Great St. Bernhard was of great importance.
-Emperor Claudius (10 BC – 54 AD) made this mountain pass accessible 43 AD in preparation for the invasion of England.
+The Great St. Bernhard pass was of great importance.
+Emperor Claudius (10 BC – 54 AD) made this mountain pass accessible in 43 AD as a preparation for the invasion of England.

 Oensingen was the largest Roman town after Olten and Solothurn (Salodurum) in the area of the present canton of Solothurn.
 In the vicinity of Oensingen, the remains of several Roman villas and many other archaeological objects have been found.

 The first mention of this church dates back to 968.
-Little else is known about this medieval and probably Roman and Gothic building history.
+Little else is known about the (early) medieval building history.
 Solothurn remained Catholic during the Reformation.